djevans071/Exploring-White-Wines/projectTemplate.md

 ### Description Two

+Density and quality are fairly correlated, with a coefficient of -0.31.
 The highest rated wines (7-9) have the lowest densities.
 The spread of density data is wide for middle-rated wines (5-6), with large outliers (not pictured) for 6-rated wines due to abnormally high sugar content.

 ### Plot Three